dcontiveros/davido.io/content/posts/tech/2024-11-26/index.md

 ### RDMA decisions

 There are multiple RDMA technologies that allow a low latency/high throughput connection.
 The two competing standards I researched were Infiniband (IB) and RDMA over Converged Ethernet (RoCE).
 I chose Infiniband because it is the lower latency technology.
 I want to be limited by disk write speed.
 I noticed that on eBay I could get a few ConnectX 4.0 cards (VPI specific) and `100 Gbps` cable and essentially be writing at PCIe 4.0 speed.
 I also only need to do this via a point to point connection.
 I wanted to use Thunderbolt initially, but ran into problems with unsupported configurations.
 IB was perfect, as it has great Linux support at a fast tranfer speed dependent on cable rating.
-I am also thinking about `3840x2160@60fps` speed.
+I am also thinking about `3840x2160@60FPS` speed.
 I want to be able to edit these type of masters eventually and future proof my setup.
-This makes `100Gbps (EDR rating)` extremely cost effective.
+This makes `100 Gbps (EDR rating)` extremely cost effective.

 ### System layout